mariofaragalla/swarmING-project/README.md

 ##
 For many drones:
 1. in one terminal: 	`roslaunch iq_sim multi_drone.launch`
+2. For each drone:
-2. In another terminal for drone1 run:	`sim_vehicle.py -v ArduCopter -f gazebo-iris --console -I0` In another terminal for drone2 run:	`sim_vehicle.py -v ArduCopter -f gazebo-iris --console -I1` In another terminal for drone3 run:	`sim_vehicle.py -v ArduCopter -f gazebo-iris --console -I2`
+   - In another terminal for drone1 run:	`sim_vehicle.py -v ArduCopter -f gazebo-iris --console -I0`
+   - In another terminal for drone2 run:	`sim_vehicle.py -v ArduCopter -f gazebo-iris --console -I1`
+   - In another terminal for drone3 run:	`sim_vehicle.py -v ArduCopter -f gazebo-iris --console -I2`

 N.B: Adjust the no. and the position of drones from the multi_drone.world file